Chiang Rai Chiang Rai Province, Thailand Travel Guide

 Cycling, ziplining, small zoo; park entry free, activities separate fees.

-Beautifully landscaped, temperate and tropical flowers.
+Beautifully landscaped, temperate and hot and humid flowers.

 Tea farms, cherry blossoms, panoramic views.